 While it is generally best to avoid giving dogs cooked beef bones, there are safer alternatives for them to chew on.
 Natural, raw bones specifically made for dogs can provide the same benefits without the risk of splintering or digestive issues.

-See also What temp do you cook a quiche at
+See also Should you cook salsa

 Alternatively, there are a variety of durable chew toys available on the market that can serve as a safe and enjoyable alternative to bones.
 These toys are designed to withstand heavy chewing and can help keep your dog’s teeth clean and their jaw muscles strong.